 Currently, he is a Principal Scientist in the Computer-Aided Drug Discovery group at Johnson & Johnson Pharmaceutical Research & Development in San Diego, CA, where he has worked since 2002.
 During his time here, he has made substantial contributions to numerous drug discovery projects, and has worked in a variety of disease areas.
 He was also instrumental in the early development of the cheminformatics platform.

 In 2009, a brief conversation with a friend prompted him to begin work on his first popular science book.
 Realizing that a major stumbling block for science is often its confusing and boring presentation, Scott set out to make the major aspects of physics and chemistry more accessible to non-scientists with the intent of creating an overall excitement for science.
 With the skillful shaping of history, biography, and science into a “science story”, The Cosmic Machine tells of some of the most important and intriguing discoveries in science of all time in a clear and entertaining manner.
-Originally convinced he could finish in two years, the inspired, but often wayward book writing journey ended up taking a bit longer than expected; the book will be out in Summer 2017.
+Originally convinced he could finish in two years, the inspired, but often wayward book writing journey ended up taking a bit longer than expected.
+The book is now out!.